Offering Customer Financing: What It Is and How It Works

 Third-Party Customer Financing

-Conversely, if your business is not ready financially or logistically to take on in-house financing, you can still partner with a third-party provider to offer customer financing.
-The third-party company will handle all the logistics and risks associated with lending, such as underwriting, repayments, and defaults.
-In turn, your business will pay a fee for every consumer that is funded.
+Conversely, if your business is not financially or logistically ready to take on in-house financing, you can partner with a third-party provider to offer consumer financing.
+The third-party company will handle the logistics and risks associated with lending, such as underwriting, repayments, and defaults.
+In turn, your business will pay a fee for every financed consumer.

 Close up on customer financing payment